dsambrano/good_coding_practices/_posts/2022-10-03-package_managers.md

 - For Red Hat Enterprise Linux (RHEL) based distros, you are looking at `dnf` ([my sample dnf install script][linux-dnf]).
 - And for all Arch based distros, you will have `pacman` this one has funky syntax with `pacman -S` to install things.
 So you should checkout the [Arch Linux Wiki][archwiki] for where yours may differ.

-Of course there is [flatpak][] which has been all the rage since the SteamDeck and is quickly becoming the new favorite universal package manager on Linux.
+Of course there is [flatpak][] which has been all the rage since the SteamDeck and is quickly becoming the new favorite universal package manager on Linux (meaning it works across all linux distros).
 Ubuntu also created [snaps][], but those are notoriously slow.
 And for people who like to add more work to their life, you can install [App Images][appimages]